apresland/scala-microservices/README.md

 Kafka is a distributed horizontally scaleable and fault-tolerant Message Broker used for building realtime data pipelines and streaming applications with large data volumes.
 Because Kafka partitions data and saves it in an Append-Only-Log it can handle Terabytes of data without impact on performance.

 ## Logstash
+Elasticsearch is a distributed search and analytics engine.

 ## Elasticsearch
+Logstash is an open source, server-side data processing pipeline that ingests data from a multitude of sources simultaneously, transforms it, and then sends it to a “stash” (Elasticsearch).

 # Architecture Overview
 The platform is composed of the following services bound together with Kafka: